aadityachapagain/aadityachapagain.github.io/content/articles/reddit_dataset.md

 The generated dialogue by `BlenderBot_3B` was better than `BlenderBot_90M` but we were limited by resources.

-With `Nvidia Tesla P100` dialog generation given contex histories takes around 3 - 10 secs.
+With `Nvidia Tesla P100` dialog generation given context histories takes around 3 - 10 secs.
 The bigger the context histories the slower it will become.

 Since 10 secs is to much for our application.
 So, we try using `90M` Variant of BlenderBot.
 But comparing to `3B` it was not that good though dialogue generation was very fast.

-As a result, We decided to bulid our own BlenderBot variant having parameter between 90M and 3B from scratch.
-So, To reproduce their results with our cusotom model, we had to redo everything, What facebook did to train the model.
+As a result, We decided to build our own BlenderBot variant having parameter between 90M and 3B from scratch.
+So, To reproduce their results with our Custom model, we had to redo everything, What facebook did to train the model.
-1. Pre Training seq2seq Transformer model with similar hyperparamters used by facebook.
+1. Pre Training seq2seq Transformer model with similar hyperparameters used by facebook.
 2. Finetune our Model with BST Datasets.( Blended Skill and Talk Datasets).

 For Pre-Training, We needed reddit datasets.
 You can download reddit datasets from [Pushshift.io](https://files.pushshift.io/reddit/comments/).After opening this website you can see its huge and I my waste entire week trying to read and preprocess these files using python (**FYI**: *I still regret doing that, I was young and stupid* ) ZZZzzz.

-Below I will show you How I am able to read and reprocess this hude datasets using Google dataflow and Big Query.
+Below I will show you How I am able to read and preprocess this huge datasets using Google dataflow and Big Query.

-## Prerequities
+## Prerequisties

 1. Google cloud project.
 2. Enable Big Query API and DataFlow API.